 And while he has been the subject of numerous books, he is also an author several times over including of What’s It Like Out There? published in 1970.

-Several brands are produced under the Andretti label including their Napa Valley Series (wines that are not vineyard designates), the Villa Andretti Series (reasonably priced limited production wines that focus on Italian varieties (wines not often found in the Napa Valley), and the Montona Series (named after Mario’s childhood home in Italy featuring very their most premium limited production wines.
+Several brands are produced under the Andretti label including their Napa Valley Series (wines that are not vineyard designates), the Villa Andretti Series (reasonably priced limited production wines that focus on Italian varieties (wines not often found in the Napa Valley), and the Montona Series is named after Mario’s childhood home in Italy and features their most premium limited production wines.
 The Montona Series Reserve Chardonnay is made in a style that is slightly buttery and somewhat oaky.

-One doesn’t always see Pinot Grigio on the tasting lists of Napa wineries; the one here is worth seeking out.
-The 2015 Napa Valley Pinot Grigio is a light salmon color in the glass (this wine sees more skin contact then the few Napa Pinot Grigio’s we have tried.
-Not overly citrus on the bouquet or palate.
-Shows hints of floral aromas along with raspberry.
-The wine is balanced nicely with both crispness along with a noticeable weight on the palate.
-Very refreshing and drinks well by itself.
+One doesn’t always see Pinot Grigio on the tasting lists at Napa wineries; the one here is worth seeking out.
+The 2015 Andretty Winery Napa Valley Pinot Grigio is light salmon color in the glass (this wine sees more skin contact then the few Napa Valley produced Pinot Grigios we have tried.
+It is not overly citrusy on the bouquet or palate.
+This wine shows hints of floral aromas along with raspberry.
+It is nicely balanced with both crispness along with a noticeable weight on the palate.
+It is very refreshing and drinks well by itself.

-The 2015 Andretti Carneros Pinot Noir shows an intriguing bouquet – it is somewhat savory with notes of bacon fat and smoke along with fruit aromatics including red berries.
-Fairly soft entry on the palate, balanced and rounded in feel – decent acidity with fine grained tannins.
-Not necessarily a delicate Pinot Noir.
+The 2015 Andretti Carneros Pinot Noir shows an intriguing bouquet; it is somewhat savory with notes of bacon fat and smoke along with fruit aromatics including red berries.
+The wine shows a fairly soft entry on the palate; it balanced and rounded in feel showcasing decent acidity with fine grained tannins.
+This is not necessarily a delicate Pinot Noir.

 We also found the Merlot and their limited release Port styled wine to be worth trying.

-A membership in their wine club offers you tickets to their member only parties (there are lots!), a chance to meet Mario and other benefits including the opportunity to customize your wine shipments.
-Winery apparel and Mario Andretti books & souvenirs are available for sale in the winery.
+A membership in their wine club offers customers tickets to their member only parties, a chance to meet Mario and other benefits including the opportunity to customize your wine shipments.

 For more information and or to join their wine club, visit: www.andrettiwinery.com